 Just remember to keep portion sizes small.
 Snacks are supposed to tide you over, not replace a meal.

 Two is better than one.

-- Choose snacks that combine at least two of the four food groups (fruits/vegetables, dairy, meat, grains).
+- Choose snacks that combine at least two different types of foods (fruits/vegetables, lentils/beans, grains).

-- Low fat cheese and whole grain crackers
+- Lower-fat, lower-sodium cheese and whole grain crackers

 - Celery and peanut butter